Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Learnt about a few AI terms today .

 Had a headache after college and was in weird mood but still made some progress after a busy festival time.

+## Day 70 of #100DaysOfCode

+✅Resumed 100 days of code course by Angela Yu
+✅Practiced Numpy.
+✅ Explored Raspbian OS

+Just trying to find a cure for procrastination atm.